 - Light manufacturing/storage starting at $4/sq. ft.

 All rents are calculated on an annual basis.
-For example, a 175 sq. ft. office would rent for $116.67 per month.
+For example, a 175 sq. ft. office would rent for approximately $116.67 per month.
 Rent rates are then increased every six months in the amount of $1.25 per sq. ft. in order to best prepare clients for rent charges upon graduation from the program.
 The facility is accessible 24/7 and the monthly rent provides access to conference rooms, classrooms, programs and resources.

 Applicants participate in thorough screening process prior to acceptance which evaluates several important requirements, including job creation potential, coachability of entrepreneur(s), commitment to engagement, market validation and more.
 This pre-incubation process can take anywhere between 30 to 90 days.
 What typically begins with a basic tour of the facility turns into several evaluative meetings with business counselors and the Executive Director.
 Each step along the way, the entrepreneur(s) and Small Business Center staff are assessing whether or not the incubation program is the right fit for one's startup.